Santorini and Overtourism

 Santorini: Bigger Than You Think

 Many people think Santorini is just a tiny island.
-While it’s only 73 square kilometers (29 square miles), calling it “tiny” doesn’t quite capture the reality.
-To put it in perspective, Singapore is 728 square kilometers, supports over 5.9 million people, and thrives.
-This shows that size doesn’t have to limit development or sustainability.
+While it is only 73 square kilometres (29 square miles), calling it "tiny" does not quite capture the reality.
+To put it in perspective, Singapore is 728 square kilometres, supports over 5.9 million people, and thrives.
+This shows that size does not have to limit development or sustainability.

 Santorini, with its roughly 15,000 permanent residents, is far less crowded in comparison.
-However, the island welcomes millions of visitors every year—some estimates suggest more than two million tourists annually.
-That’s a staggering number, far outnumbering the locals.
+However, the island welcomes millions of visitors every year — some estimates suggest more than two million tourists annually.
+That is a staggering number, far outnumbering the locals.
 This heavy influx creates challenges, not just for resources but also for the people who work hard to keep the island running smoothly.

-The issue isn’t just about visitors coming and leaving; it’s also about ensuring enough people want to live and work on Santorini.
+The issue is not just about visitors coming and leaving; it is also about ensuring enough people want to live and work on Santorini.
 Tourism may be the backbone of its economy, but finding workers who can afford to live there has become a struggle.
 Rising costs, limited housing, and seasonal employment make it tough to attract and retain staff.
-Addressing this balance—welcoming tourists while supporting locals and workers—is key to Santorini’s future.
-It’s not about discouraging tourism; it’s about creating a system where everyone benefits, from the visitors to the people who call the island home.
+Addressing this balance — welcoming tourists while supporting locals and workers — is key to Santorini's future.
+It is not about discouraging tourism; it is about creating a system where everyone benefits, from the visitors to the people who call the island home.

 From Poverty to Prosperity: Tourism's Role